alexsands/coyote-badger/coyote_badger/extensions/README.md

 ```

-## ublock
+## uBlock0.chromium

 This extension blocks ads on websites to produce cleaner PDFs.
 It uses
 [this Chrome extension](https://github.com/gorhill/uBlock/)
-at version 1.33.2 with no adjustments.
+at version 1.41.8 with no adjustments.